Pragma-Innovation/bgpflowspectool/README.md

 # Install and configure your development machine

-* Follow the installation process of GoBGP: https://github.com/osrg/gobgp/blob/master/docs/sources/getting-started.md
+* Follow the installation process of GoBGP (please install version 1.22 or lastest): https://github.com/osrg/gobgp/blob/master/docs/sources/getting-started.md
-* Follow the installation process of Qt Golang binding: https://github.com/therecipe/qt
+* Follow the installation process of Qt Golang binding (please install Qt 5.9.1): https://github.com/therecipe/qt
   * Make sure that you allocate 8 GB of RAM to your VM
 * ENV variables: The following example needs to be updated acccording to your machine but here is a snippet of my .bashrc file as an example